handsontable/hyperformula/docs/guide/date-and-time-handling.md

 };
 ```

-To use the date and time formats popular in the USA, set:
+To use the formats popular in the USA, set:

 ```javascript
 const options = {